AccessibleCollective/Subtitle-Files/Nordkalotten 365/readme.md

 >
 > NRK has granted you the rights to download, watch and seed their officially released shows via bittorrent.
 (Whether a particular country or Internet Service Provider allows you to use bittorrent is another matter entirely.)

-NRK does allow everyone to watch the series [on their website](https://tv.nrk.no/serie/et-aar-paa-tur-med-lars-monsen) with Norwegian subtitles.
+NRK does allow everyone to watch *Nordkalotten 365* [on their website](https://tv.nrk.no/serie/et-aar-paa-tur-med-lars-monsen) with Norwegian subtitles.
 Since the video player uses webVTT, the web browser's translation software might do in a pinch.